Azure/azure-sdk/releases/2021-03/python.md

   - Removed operation InstancesOperations.list_by_subscription
   - Model ErrorResponse has a new signature
   - Model ErrorDefinition has a new signature

+### Resource Management - Private DNS 1.0.0 [Changelog](https://github.com/Azure/azure-sdk-for-python/blob/azure-mgmt-privatedns_1.0.0/sdk/network/azure-mgmt-privatedns/CHANGELOG.md#100-2021-03-25)
+- GA release

+### Resource Management - Time Series Insights 1.0.0 [Changelog](https://github.com/Azure/azure-sdk-for-python/blob/azure-mgmt-timeseriesinsights_1.0.0/sdk/timeseriesinsights/azure-mgmt-timeseriesinsights/CHANGELOG.md#100-2021-03-26)
+**Features**

+  - Model EventHubEventSourceUpdateParameters has a new parameter kind
+  - Model IoTHubEventSourceUpdateParameters has a new parameter kind
+  - Model Gen1EnvironmentUpdateParameters has a new parameter kind
+  - Model EventSourceUpdateParameters has a new parameter kind
+  - Model Gen2EnvironmentUpdateParameters has a new parameter kind
+  - Model EnvironmentUpdateParameters has a new parameter kind

+**Breaking changes**

+  - Operation AccessPoliciesOperations.update has a new signature
+  - Operation EventSourcesOperations.update has a new signature
+  - Operation EnvironmentsOperations.begin_update has a new signature
+  - Operation ReferenceDataSetsOperations.update has a new signature
+  - Operation AccessPoliciesOperations.update has a new signature

+### Resource Management - Power BI Dedicated 1.0.0 [Changelog](https://github.com/Azure/azure-sdk-for-python/blob/azure-mgmt-powerbidedicated_1.0.0/sdk/powerbidedicated/azure-mgmt-powerbidedicated/CHANGELOG.md#100-2021-03-26)
+**Features**

+  - Model DedicatedCapacityProperties has a new parameter mode
+  - Model DedicatedCapacityMutableProperties has a new parameter mode
+  - Model DedicatedCapacityUpdateParameters has a new parameter mode
+  - Model DedicatedCapacity has a new parameter system_data
+  - Model DedicatedCapacity has a new parameter mode
+  - Model Resource has a new parameter system_data
+  - Added operation group AutoScaleVCoresOperations

+**Breaking changes**

+  - Model Resource no longer has parameter sku
+  - Model ErrorResponse has a new signature

 [pattern]: # (### ${PackageFriendlyName} ${PackageVersion} [Changelog]${ChangelogUrl}`n${HighlightsBody}`n)